-El Nido, located in the northern tip of Palawan’s main island, is considered the highlight of most Philippines vacations.
-Regarded as paradise, and the last frontier of the Philippines – this place maintained its natural beauty rarely found in other places.
+Located on the northern tip of Palawan’s main island, El Nido is considered the highlight of most Philippines vacations.
+Regarded as paradise, and the last frontier of the Philippines, it is one of those rare places that has maintained its natural beauty.

 Rizal Street has many budget resorts and hostels, and there are also a few affordable options along the beach.
 Staying in this area is also recommended if you’re traveling by yourself or in a small group, and want to meet new people.

 If you wish to match your accommodation with the beauty of El Nido, staying in one of the resorts in Bacuit Bay is better.
 Most of the resorts range from 3 to 4 star hotels, and are a perfect island getaways.
 Islands like Apulit, Langen, Pangulasian and Miniloc are considered the best.
 Prices are high, but it will be an unforgettable vacation memory.

 All the resorts in El Nido tend to be fully booked during high season, so booking in advance is strongly advised.
 Booking in advance is even more important in case you plan to stay in the more high-end hotels.
 Go through our catalogue of El Nido hotels, and choose the accommodation that meets your standards.
 We will make sure you get the best deals.
 In case you’re confused and can’t make up your mind on the best hotel for you, contact us for more information and advice.

 How to get there?

 The fastest, most convenient way to get to El Nido is by plane.
 There are 4 daily flights from Manila at 6:30 AM, 9:55 AM, 11:00 AM, and 2:00 PM with AirSWIFT, and the travel duration is 1 hour.
 There is also one flight from Cebu City, which leaves daily at 12:55 PM and takes a bit longer than 1 hour.